Minimum Variance Unbiased N:M Sparsity for the Neural Gradients: Introduction

-Next, \citet{Hubara2021AcceleratedSN} focused on accelerating the remaining step (c), i.e., sparse training.
-Generally, there are three General Matrix Multiplications (GEMMs) involved in a training step of a single DNN layer: (1) forward pass with a GEMM between the weights and activations, (2) backward pass with a GEMM between the gradients and transposed weights, and (3) update phase with a GEMM between the gradients and activations.
-While Nvidia suggested accelerating only the inference phase (i.e., the forward pass), the backward and update passes were kept dense.
+Nvidia suggested accelerating only the inference phase (i.e., the forward pass in eq. \cref{eq:forward}), while the backward and update passes were kept dense.
 Noting that the backward phase uses the transposed (sparse) weight matrix, \citet{Hubara2021AcceleratedSN} used a transposable mask, i.e., a mask that can be transposed and still match the N:M fine-grained structure.
 This enabled the acceleration of the backward phase.
 Although \citet{Hubara2021AcceleratedSN} suggested different methods to find the optimal transposable mask efficiently, they did not suggest how to accelerate the update phase.

+In this work we explore different methods to accelerate the update phase as well using N:M sparsity.
+We need to decide in \cref{eq:update} if we want to prune the activations ($h_l$) or the neural gradients ($g_l$).
+In order to avoid a mismatch with the forward phase in \cref{eq:forward}, where the activations are not pruned, we decided in this work to focus on the neural gradient for the update phase.
+To that end, we examine gradients with fine-grained pruning and establish a tensor-level optimality criteria.
+So far, N:M sparsity in the weights was obtained by minimizing the Mean Square Error (MSE).
+We explain (\cref{sec:opt criteria}) that, while this MSE criterion can also be used for the N:M sparsity in activations (which can be useful for inference, as we discuss in \cref{sec:discussion}), for N:M sparsity in the neural gradients it is better to use a Minimum Variance Unbiased Estimate (MVUE).